top of page

 That is why, today Design as a discipline must assume it’s large share of responsibility.
 In 2009 Nathan Shedroff published a book called; "Design Is the Problem: The Future of Design Must Be Sustainable".
 There, he stated that designers had created incredible things for human benefit, but at the same time had been the cause in many ways of our environmental disaster.
 Poorly designed objects, processes, buildings, messages, had lead to the increasing deterioration of our surroundings.
 But way before Shedroff, Buckminster Fuller had published Spaceship Earth and other texts which evolved around the same idea, and we can’t forget Victor Papaneck with "Design for the real world".

 These authors and many others, lay the foundations for what we now know as eco-design or sustainable design.
 However, its scope has been almost imperceptible in the industrial development of the second half of the twentieth century and the beginning of the 21st century.
 I recommend you to read “The story of things” by Annie Leonard.
 Link of this and the other books below on the description.
-Some are affiliated links, so if you buy the book, my channel will get a percentage at no cost for you.

 Design as we now it, is obsolete, definitions that rise from tradition are useless in our context.
 Just take a look around, look at the Covid 19 issues, look at the social revolts all around the world and specially look at the environmental catastrophe we have created, as designers.
 The model is not working and Buckminster Fuller stated that: